Cosmian/mse-cli/documentation/docs/saas/configuration.md

-The configuration of an MSE application is written in a TOML file.
+The configuration of a Cosmian Enclave application is written in a TOML file.
 The `mse.toml` file located in the current directory is used with `mse cloud deploy` subcommand, you can specify another TOML file with argument `--path` if needed.

 ```toml